MultiSafepay/docs/content/api/introduction.md

 ### How to navigate the API documentation

 The **left column** contains an overview of our ``JSON`` API.
-By clicking on a topic you can find specific information about the specific API request.
+By clicking on a topic, you can find specific information about the specific API request.

 The **middle column** provides the detailed information you are looking for.
 This contains a description of how to use the API request and a reference for the parameters and types involved.